-- Excellence (Character) - Form tutors will identify one student for demonstrating outstanding behaviour/character during the half term. - The student will be presented with an 'Excellence (Character)' certificate. - o A letter to the student's parents/carers will also be sent home congratulating their child for the achievement. - Excellence (Work Ethic) - All subject faculties will identify one student per year group for outstanding work ethic per year group for the half term. - The student will be presented with an 'Excellence (Work Ethic)' certificate. - A letter to the student's parents/carers will also be sent home congratulating their child for the achievement. - Excellence (Academic) - o All subject faculties will identify one student per year group for outstanding achievement per year group for the half term. - The student will be presented with an 'Excellence (Academic)' certificate. - A letter to the student's parents/carers will also be sent home congratulating their child for the achievement. - Integrity - Head of Year will identify one student for demonstrating outstanding integrity during the half term. - The student will be presented with an 'Integrity' certificate. - A letter to the student's parents/carers will also be sent home congratulating their child for the achievement. - Kindness - o Head of Year will identify one student for demonstrating outstanding kindness during the half term. - The student will be presented with a 'Kindness' certificate. - A letter to the student's parents/carers will also be sent home congratulating their child for the achievement. - 100% attendance - Students with 100% attendance each half term will be awarded with a '100% attendance' certificate and pin badge. - A letter to the student's parents/carers will also be sent home congratulating their child for the achievement. - 100% punctuality - Students with 100% punctuality each half term will be awarded with a '100% punctuality' certificate. - A letter to the student's parents/carers will also be sent home congratulating their child for the achievement. - Improved attendance - The student from each tutor group with the most improved attendance over a half term will be awarded with a 'Most Improved Attendance' certificate. - o A letter to the student's parents/carers will also be sent home congratulating their child for the achievement.
+Excellence (Character)

+Form tutors will identify one student for demonstrating outstanding behaviour/character during the half term.

+- The students will be presented with an 'Excellence (Character) certificate - A letter to the student's parents/careers will also be sent home congratulating their child for their achievement.

+Excellence (Work Ethic)

+All subject faculties will identify one student per year group for outstanding work ethic per year group for the half term.

+- The student will be presented with an 'Excellence (Work Ethic)' certificate. - A letter to the student's parents/carers will also be sent home congratulating their child for the achievement.

+Excellence (Academic)

+All subject faculties will identify one student per year group for outstanding achievement per year group for the half term.

+- The student will be presented with an 'Excellence (Academic)' certificate. - A letter to the student's parents/carers will also be sent home congratulating their child for the achievement.

+Integrity

+Head of year will identify one student for demonstrating outstanding integrity during the half term.

+- The student will be presented with an 'Integrity' certificate. - A letter to the student's parents/carers will also be sent home congratulating their child for the achievement.

+Kindness

+Head of year will identify one student for demonstrating outstanding kindness during the half term.

+- The student will be presented with a 'Kindness' certificate. - A letter to the student's parents/carers will also be sent home congratulating their child for the achievement.

+100% Attendance

+Students with 100% attendance each half term will be awarded with a '100% attendance' certificate and pin badge.

+• A letter to the student's parents/carers will also be sent home congratulating their child for the achievement.

+100% Punctuality

+Students with 100% punctuality each half term will be awarded with a '100% punctuality' certificate

+• A letter to the student's parents/carers will also be sent home congratulating their child for the achievement.

+Improved attendance

+The student from each tutor group with the most improved attendance over a half term will be awarded with a 'Most Improved Attendance' certificate.

+• A letter to the student's parents/carers will also be sent home congratulating their child for the achievement.

+Values Champions

+All students who have 100% attendance, 100% punctuality and zero behaviour incidents will receive a free experience during school hours.

+- A letter to the student's parents/carers will also be sent home congratulating their child for the achievement. - The names of all 'Values Champions' will be displayed outside the HOY office for the following half term and will be published in school newsletter/school social media accounts.

+Ultimate Champions

-- Values Champions - All students who have 100% attendance, 100% punctuality and zero behaviour incidents will receive a free experience during school hours. - Parents/carers will receive a letter home congratulating their child for this achievement. - The names of all 'Values Champions' will be displayed outside the HOY office for the following half term and will be published in school newsletter/school social media accounts. - Ultimate Champions - The Senior Leadership Team will identify a student from each year group who has consistently displayed the Beckfoot Upper Heaton Values and has contributed to school life above and beyond that which is expected. - Parents/carers will receive a letter home congratulating their child for this achievement. - The names of all 'Ultimate Champions' will be displayed outside the HOY office for the following half term and will be published in school newsletter. - Each Ultimate Champion student (and a friend) will be invited to have a VIP lunch with the Senior Leadership Team.
+The Senior Leadership Team will identify a student from each year group who has consistently displayed the Beckfoot Upper Heaton Values and has contributed to school life above and beyond that which is expected.

+- Parents/carers will receive a letter home congratulating their child for this achievement. - The names of all 'Ultimate Champions' will be displayed outside the HOY office for the following half term and will be published in school newsletter. - Each Ultimate Champion student (and a friend) will be invited to have a VIP lunch with the Senior Leadership Team.

-4. 100% Habits
+100% Habits

-100% Perfect Uniform
+100% Perfect uniform